 in order to fend off coyotes, he said —

-would take his small dog on evening walks.
+would take his Scottish Terrier on evening walks.

 I go for walks at night specifically to avoid people,